coq/coq/doc/sphinx/proof-engine/ltac.rst

 .. tacn:: optimize_heap
    :name: optimize_heap

-   This tactic behaves like :n:`idtac`, except that running it compacts the heap in the OCaml run-time system.
+   This tactic behaves like :tacn:`idtac`, except that running it compacts the heap in the OCaml run-time system.
 It is analogous to the Vernacular command :cmd:`Optimize Heap`.

+.. tacn:: infoH @ltac_expr3

+   Used internally by Proof General.
+See `#12423 <https://github.com/coq/coq/issues/12423>`_ for some background.

+   :tacn:`infoH` is an :token:`l3_tactic`.